sudoknight/ratestask_api/README.md

     - Provided origin and destination parameters are checked whether they are present in the database or not.
 So that relevant message can be returned in response.

+# Some Assumptions and Considerations for Regions-Children Tree
+When a region slug is passed as origin/destination we need to traverse its tree to get all its child regions (If applicable).
+And then we will select the port codes of the passed region and as well as port codes of its child regions (If applicable).

+For Example:
+when "CNSGH" is passed as origin and "scandinavia" is passed as destination.
+We get all child regions of "scandinavia".
+Which are:
+- 1. "kattegat"
+- 2. "norway_north_west"
+- 3. "norway_south_east"
+- 4. "norway_south_west"
+- 5. "stockholm_area"

+And then get the port codes of "scandinavia" and its child regions 1-5.
+And then query  average prices per day between geographic groups of ports.

 # Tests
 The development approach was TDD.
 Tests are implemented for shared utility methods and API endpoint.
-Tests can be found at *src/tests*.
+Tests can be found in directory *src/tests*.

 ![tests](./assets/tests.png)